-Figure 3—figure supplement 2.
-Localization of activated Ccd42 at the cell poles and the CAR is reduced during respiratory growth.
+Figure 3-figure supplement 2.
+Localization at the cell poles and the CAR of Ccd42 (active) and For3 is reduced during respiratory growth.

-(A) Upper: intensity plots of CRIB-3GFP fusion (shown as arbitrary fluorescence units), were generated from line scans across the equatorial region of S. pombe G2 cells (n= 30) growing in YES-Glucose (Glc) or YES-Glycerol (Gly).
+(A) Upper: intensity plots of the CRIB-3GFP fusion (shown as arbitrary fluorescence units), were generated from line scans across the equatorial region of S. pombe G2 cells (n= 30) grown in YES-glucose (glc) or YES-glycerol (gly).
 Data are presented as mean ± SD.
-Lower: representative maximum-projection images of glucose and glycerol growing cells are shown.
+Lower: representative maximum-projection images of cells grown glucose and glycerol are shown.
 Scale bar: 10 µm.